Student overdrafts: everything you need to know

 There are loads of smart new prepaid cards emerging these days that are aimed at helping you budget better.

-Cards like Monzo are linked up to your smartphone so you get a notification every time you spend cash, and you'll be alerted when you're about to go over budget.
+These cards are linked up to your smartphone so you get a notification every time you spend cash, and you'll be alerted when you're about to go over budget.

 After you've worked out your weekly budget (see above tip), you can transfer your allocated spending money each week onto a prepaid card, meaning you'll only ever spend what you're permitting yourself to.